East Coast Main Line: Route definition and description

 The core route is the main line between King's Cross and Edinburgh, the Hertford Loop is used for local and freight services, and the Northern City Line provides an inner-suburban service to the city.
 The line has engineers line references (ELR) ECM1 to ECM9.

 History

 Origins and early operations

 The ECML was constructed by three independent railway companies.
 During the 1830s and 1840s, each company built part of the route to serve its own area, but also intending to link with other railways to form the through route that would become the East Coast Main Line.
-From north to south, the companies were:
+From north to south, the companies were the: